 Whilst many leases written after 1980 contain a provision for them to be prepared and audited, as per the ICAEW Technical Release 03/11, leases written before then tend to be less specific.
-Freeholders or managing agent can therefore consider whether the terms can be interpreted and acted upon at the time they were written.
-However, great care has to be taken here because any interpretation could be challenged by lessees and, if taken to the First Tier Tribunal, could mean that the landlord might not recover the charges.
-Our leases fall into the latter class so instead a ‘report on factual findings’ is carried out.
-This is the product of what is termed Agreed Upon Procedures (AUP) Engagement and a qualified accountant is asked to perform specific procedures.
-Within a service charge reporting engagement the AUP’s roughly:
+Whilst this lack of specification can allow freeholders or managing agent to consider whether the terms can be interpreted and acted upon when they were written, great care has to be taken.
+This is because any interpretation could be challenged by lessees and, if taken to the First Tier Tribunal, could mean that the landlord might not recover the charges.
+Our leases fall into the latter so instead a ‘report on factual findings’ is carried out.

-- Check that the service charge accounts agree to the underlying accounting records;
+- A check that the service charge accounts agree to the underlying accounting records;

-- Select a sample of transactions and check that they can be supported by documentation or other explanations;
+- The selection of a sample of transactions and checking that they can be supported by documentation or other explanations;

-- Confirm that the cash balance agrees to the underlying bank statements.
+- Confirmation that the cash balance agrees to the underlying bank statements.

 Having carried out these procedures, the accountant will then report on the facts, stating that either there is no requirement to highlight any exceptions or that there are exceptions that need to be highlighted.

-This is not a full audit and so is much more limited in comparison and certification of the service charge accounts relies on all relevant information being supplied.
-It also does not need the same degree of professional judgement but instead provides a minimum set of procedures that can be adhered to (although they can be tailored according to the managing agent’s requirements, or to the circumstances of the property).
+This is not a full audit and so is much more limited in comparison.
+Certification of the service charge accounts relies on all relevant information being supplied this procedure also does not need the same degree of professional judgement.
+Instead it provides a minimum set of procedures that can be adhered to (although they can be tailored according to the managing agent’s requirements, or to the circumstances of the property).
 It also does not contain any opinion held by the accountant but it does show that certain items have been checked by a qualified accountant.
-As a result of factors, the cost of this report is usually lower than that of an audit.
+As a result of such factors, the cost of this report is usually lower than that of an audit.